What is it?

 Are there interactions with medications?

-- Antibiotics are used to reduce harmful bacteria in the body.
-Antibiotics can also reduce other bacteria in the body.
-Taking antibiotics along with Bacillus coagulans might reduce the potential benefits of Bacillus coagulans.
-To avoid this potential interaction, take Bacillus coagulans products at least 2 hours before or after antibiotics.
+- B. coagulans is a type of friendly bacteria.
+Antibiotics are used to reduce harmful bacteria in the body.
+Taking antibiotics along with B. coagulans can reduce the effects of B. coagulans.
+To avoid this interaction, take B. coagulans products at least 2 hours before or after antibiotics.

 Are there interactions with herbs and supplements?